GOURIKP/Netflix-Recommendation-System/README.md

 Content-based Filtering: Considers attributes such as genre, category, and description of movies and TV shows to recommend similar content.

-Matrix Factorization: Implements matrix factorization algorithms such as Singular Value Decomposition (SVD) or Alternating Least Squares (ALS) to uncover latent factors and improve recommendation accuracy.

 Scalability: Designed to handle large datasets efficiently, ensuring scalability as the user base grows.

 # Technologies Used: